ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 When oscillations start do not make large or sudden stick inputs.
 Reduce the throttle smoothly to land the aircraft while using very slow and small roll and pitch inputs to control the aircraft position.

-1. Increase the D term in steps of 50% until oscillation is observed.
+1. Increase the D term in steps of 50% until oscillation is observed
-2. Reduce the D term in steps of 10% until the oscillation disappears.
+2. Reduce the D term in steps of 10% until the oscillation disappears
-3. Reduce the D term by a further 25%.
+3. Reduce the D term by a further 25%
-4. Increase the P term in steps of 50% until oscillation is observed.
+4. Increase the P term in steps of 50% until oscillation is observed
-5. Reduce the P term in steps of 10% until the oscillation disappears.
+5. Reduce the P term in steps of 10% until the oscillation disappears
-6. Reduce the P term by a further 25%.
+6. Reduce the P term by a further 25%

 Each time the P term is changed set the I term equal to the P term.
-Those parameter can be changed on ground and disarm preferably.
-Confident pilot could set them in flight with GCS or CH6 tuning knob.
+Those parameters can be changed on ground and preferably disarmed.
+A confident pilot could set them in flight with GCS or CH6 tuning knob.

 The ch6 tuning knob may be used to make these adjustments.
 If this is done set the minimum value of the tuning range to the current safe value and the upper range to approximately 4 times the current value.
 Be careful not to move the slider before the parameter list is refreshed to recover the set value.
 Ensure the ch6 tuning is switched off before setting the parameter value or the tuning may immediately overwrite it.